 Samson Teklemariam, LPC, CPTM, is the Vice President of Clinical Services for Behavioral Health Group (BHG).
 He is an accomplished leader with a history of driving organizational results with learning and development solutions.
 Known for implementing initiatives that support organizational priorities and produce measurable outcomes, he has been a leader in the field of addiction treatment for over ten years.
 He was formerly the Director of Training and Professional Development for NAADAC.
 He is a certified lead trainer for the Cognitive Behavioral Interventions for Substance Abuse (CBISA) curriculum, Calm Every Storm: Crisis Prevention & Intervention curriculum, and experienced in treating trauma-related disorders using trauma-focused cognitive behavioral therapy (TFCBT) and Seeking Safety.
 Teklemariam previously worked for Phoenix House Foundation as the National Director of Learning and Development.

-- Participants will be able to describe office-based medication assisted treatment with Buprenorphine and review current treatment approaches.
+- Participants will be able to describe office-based medication assisted treatment with Buprenorphine and review two current treatment approaches.

-- Participants will compile practical steps to adequately assess and refer patients with opioid use disorders to appropriate levels of care.
+- Participants will compile four practical steps to adequately assess and refer patients with opioid use disorders to appropriate levels of care.

 - Beginning level courses introduce learners to a content area; include information about a condition, treatment method, or issue; and involve learning and comprehending content.

 Polls and Q&A.

 Education is FREE to all professionals.